imjavakhir/international_phone_text_field/README.md

 # International Phone Field 🌐

 This package provides a Flutter widget that can be used to input international phone numbers.
-It is highly customizable and can be used to input phone numbers in any format.
+ - It is highly customizable and can be used to input phone numbers in any format.
-It also provides a way to validate the phone number and return the country code and the phone number.
+ - It also provides a way to validate the phone number and return the country code and the phone number.
+ - It also comes with a build-in bottom sheet to select the country code.

 ## Features